AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 ---
 title: Generate Variations
-description: Learn about Generate Variations, accessible from the Sidekick of Edge Delivery Services
+description: Learn about Generate Variations, accessible from AEM as a Cloud Service and the Sidekick of Edge Delivery Services
 exl-id: 9114037f-37b9-4b2f-a714-10933f69b2c3
 ---
 # Generate Variations {#generate-variations}